Technical Support Specialist

 Essential Skills and Experience

-- Two or more years of PC and/or Macintosh hardware troubleshooting experience.
+Two or more years of PC and/or Macintosh hardware and software troubleshooting experience.

 Reporting to this position

-- Physical demands: While performing the duties of this job, the employee is occasionally required to walk; stand; sit; use hands; reach with hands and arms; balance; stoop; talk and hear.
+- Physical demands: While performing the duties of this job, the employee is occasionally required to walk; stand; sit; use hands to finger, handle, or feel objects, tools or controls; reach with hands and arms; balance; stoop; talk and hear.
 The employee must occasionally lift and/or move up to 50 pounds.
 Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

 - Work environment: The noise level in the work environment is usually minimal.

-Please complete the application then email it along with your resume and cover letter to email@example.com.
+Please complete the application and then email it along with your resume, cover letter and portfolio of work examples to email@example.com.
 Only complete materials will be reviewed.
 Applicants selected for an interview will be contacted by the university.

 Office of Human Resources